Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 sudo chmod -R 755 /Extra/Extensions

-And one more nuance: if even with the correct permissions, the kext has not entered the cache and is not loaded, you need to open it using the Show Package Contents option in the file context menu and view the Info.plist file in the Contents directory.
-This is an xml file, and at the end, before the closing tags should be the following entry:
+And one more nuance: if, even with the correct permissions, the kext is not included in the cache and is not loaded, you need to open it using the Show Package Contents option in the file’s context menu and view the Info.plist file in the Contents directory.
+This is an xml file, and at the end, before the closing tags there should be the following entry:

 OSBundleRequired